SebWouters/CheMPS2/README.md

 DMRG-SCF calculations with PySCF
 --------------------------------

-[PySCF](https://github.com/sunqm/pyscf) now also has an interface to perform DMRG-SCF calculations using CheMPS2.
+[PySCF](https://github.com/sunqm/pyscf) is a new quantum chemistry package, in which all layers are written or interfaced in python.
+The package can perform DMRG-SCF and DMRG-CI calculations using CheMPS2.

 List of files in the CheMPS2 library